dougeby/IntuneDocs/intune/planning-guide-rollout-plan.md

 ---
 # required metadata

-title: Determine Intune rollout targeted groups and timeframes | Microsoft Docs
+title: Determine Intune rollout targeted groups and timeframes
 description: This article helps to determine rollout targeted groups and timeframes for a Microsoft Intune cloud-only implementation.
 keywords:
 author: andredm7